Privacy & cookies policy

 Introduction

 This Policy is provided in a layered format so you can click through to the specific sections set out below.
-Please also refer to the Glossary to understand the meaning of some of the terms used in this Policy.

 1. IMPORTANT INFORMATION AND WHO WE ARE